amusecode/amuse/doc/tutorial/gravitational_dynamics_code_new.rst

 the system is evolved.
 In order to automate this, a state model can be defined for the code.
 This defines what functions can be run in what state of the code, but also how to transition between states, and what functions trigger that transition.
-A particularly convenient function is to allow a transition, and thus the function associated with that, to be triggered automatically.
+A particularly convenient function is that it allows a transition, and thus the function associated with that, to be triggered automatically.
 This allows the aforementioned tree code to automatically build its tree between the definition of the particle set and the evolution of the system.